Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 Central Sensitisation

-When pain lasts for months, the pain nerves can become over–sensitive.
-The body keeps sending alarm signals even when the knee replacement itself is stable.
+When pain lasts for months, the nervous system becomes overactive.
+The pain system stays switched on, even when the knee is stable.

 In simple terms, the entire pain system remains switched on.
 The process involves peripheral and central sensitisation.
 Finding the specific nerve responsible is the first step toward a treatment plan.